 What Does it Mean to be Released on Own Recognizance or OR’d?

 Just because a bond is requested by a prosecutor, does not mean that a bail amount is always set.
 A judge can decide to not require a person to post bond and can just allow them to be released pending the charges.
 This is commonly referred to as “an OR”, which means Released on Own Recognizance.

 How can an Idaho Criminal Defense Lawyer Helps with Bond?

 Custody status can have a major impact on a case.
 It can impact strategy, time to prepare, and ultimately the overall result of a case.
 For example, even if a person pleads guilty or is found guilty in a case, if they are out of jail pending trial, their behavior while out can have a major impact on whether a judge decides to send them to jail as part of sentencing.
 Furthermore, if a criminal defense attorney is able to argue a significant reduction in bond, this can be very meaningful for a defendant financially and may have an overall impact on the resources available for a case.
 For example, if a criminal defense attorney is well prepared and makes convincing bond argument at an Initial Appearance, it might not just impact a Defendant’s freedom, but it could also mean the difference of tens of thousands of dollars to a Defendant, which can then be more effectively used to fight a case.
 In other words, how your criminal defense lawyer handles bond can have a major impact on a case.

-Hooper Law Offices has significant experience in arguing bond.
+Aaron Hooper, Attorney at Law has significant experience in arguing bond.
 Aaron Hooper has participated in hundreds if not thousands of bond hearings either for the prosecution or as a criminal defense lawyer.
 Contact us now if you have further questions related to bail or bonding out your loved one.